 Restrict inbound and outbound traffic to that which is necessary for the CDE, and explicitly deny all other traffic.

-For strong ingress controls for your GKE clusters, you can use authorized networks to restrict (or whitelist) certain IP ranges that can reach your cluster's control plane.
+For strong ingress controls for your GKE clusters, you can use authorized networks to restrict certain IP ranges that can reach your cluster's control plane.
 GKE uses both Transport Layer Security (TLS) and authentication to provide secure access to your cluster master endpoint from the public internet.
 This access gives you the flexibility to administer your cluster from anywhere.
 By using authorized networks, you can further restrict access to specified sets of IP addresses.